jakebentley2001/Athena/README.md

 ## How It Works
 1. **Enter a research topic** – Users input a keyword or topic of interest.
+2. **Follow structured learning paths** – The AI organizes papers into different categories for a smooth learning experience.
-2. **Fetch research papers** – The platform retrieves relevant academic papers.
+3. **Fetch research papers** – The platform retrieves relevant academic papers.
-3. **Explore papers** – Users can read the full paper, get AI-generated explanations, and ask questions.
+4. **Explore papers** – Users can read the full paper, get AI-generated explanations, and ask questions.
-4. **Follow structured learning paths** – The AI organizes papers into different categories for a smooth learning experience.
 5. **Refine knowledge** – Users can dive deeper into selected papers based on recommendations and insights.

 ## Technologies Used
 - **Frontend:** React.js for a dynamic and interactive UI
-- **Backend:** FastAPI for handling API requests and AI-driven responses
+- **Backend:** FlaskAPI for handling API requests and AI-driven responses
-- **Machine Learning:** NLP models to summarize content and provide intelligent responses
+- **RAG System:** Text-embedding-ada-002 for embedding chunks of the paper into a latent space
+- **Natural Language Question Answering** GPT-4o for answering user queries with the provided context from RAG system
-- **Database:** MongoDB to store user preferences and search history
+- **Database:** MongoDB to store user papers, interactive history, and paper embeddings

 ## Installation & Setup
 1. Clone the repository: